 A Base in the Sacred Valley

 Ollantaytambo is an excellent transport hub for visits to the Sacred Valley.
 Trains run from here to Aguas Calientes, the gateway town to Machu Picchu.
 Buses to Urubamba cost S /3 and it is possible to make a day trip to Pisac by taking a connecting bus there.
-Sit in the main square and taxi drivers will offer you a full day trip to Moray, Maras and Chinchero.
+Sit in the main square and taxi drivers will offer you a full day trip to Moray, Maras, and Chinchero.
 Note that you may have to make your own way back from Chinchero via Urubamba.
 The going rate for these taxis at busy times is usually 150 soles.
 Cut the cost by clubbing together with other travellers.

 Due to its historic ruins, access to Machu Picchu and the fact that its climate is a little gentler than that of Cusco, Ollantaytambo offers plenty of accommodation choices.
 Ollantaytampu Hostel Main Square, just metres from the top corner of the main square, is a great option for travellers.
-Single rooms cost about $30 per night and the helpful staff speak both English and Spanish.
+Single rooms cost about $30 per night and the helpful staff speaks both English and Spanish.

 The highlight of your visit to Ollantaytambo will undoubtedly be the fortress.
 Due to its impregnable location, this is the spot where the Incas retreated once they had been driven out of Cusco.
 Then, they lured a large contingent of Spanish soldiers headed by the brother of the infamous Francisco Pizarro into the valley.
 The result was a rout for the Spanish, one of the rare defeats that they suffered in their conquest of the Inca Empire.